sont5413/UFC-Fight-Data/README.md

-## Predicting the Winner of a UFC Fight
+## Predicting Winners of UFC Fights
 I built 3 models to predict the winner of a UFC fight based on age, height, and so on of the "red" fighter and the "blue fighter.
 * Random Forest
 * Linear Regression